TeckTeam/youtube_clicks_generator/README.md

         How many clicks do you want
         for example <5..100000>
     <watch time>
-        How long should watch each user in secounds for example <1s..10000000s>
+        How long should watch each user in secounds.
+        How bigger the watch time is, so longer that programm needs. for example <10s..length of the video>
     <proxy>
         Should the clicks be routed through the Tor network? for example <yes|no>